-- .
-Governors have reviewed and approved the 3 year budget plan and detailed budget plan for 2019 20 - The school's budget is well managed and carful financial management has enabled school to invest in and improve outdoor learning in Early Years and make improvements to the building. - The Pupil Premium Funding is spent appropriately. - The Sports Premium Funding is spent appropriately and has a positive impact on the health and fitness of pupils, enriches the P.E. curriculum with specialist coaches.
-It also increases the children's opportunities to participate in competitions and a wide range of after school clubs. - Our school is a safe place to be and children are safeguarded. - A termly and annual Health and Safety Audit is carried out and an annual Health & Safety Report is presented to governors.
-Gold award - Feb '19 - An annual Safeguarding and Child Protection Report is presented to Governors.
+- Governors have reviewed and approved the 3 year budget plan and detailed budget plan for 2020 21 - The school's budget is well managed and carful financial management has enabled school to invest in and improve outdoor learning in Year 1. - The Pupil Premium Funding is spent appropriately. - The Sports Premium Funding is spent appropriately and has a positive impact on the health and fitness of pupils, enriches the P.E. curriculum with specialist coaches.
+It also increases the children's opportunities to participate in competitions and a wide range of after school clubs. - Our school is a safe place to be and children are safeguarded this has been particularly apparent in the coronavirus pandemic. - A termly and annual Health and Safety Audit is carried out and an annual Health & Safety Report is presented to governors.